bstefanescu/qutejs/web/doc/docs/getting-started.md

 As mentioned you can use the **[Playground](../playground/index.html)** to quickly design your components, but also, you can directly write **Qute Components** inlined in a web page using the editor of your choice.

-To be able to test your inlined components you must include include the **[qute-dev.js](../dist/qute-dev-0.9.0.js)** bundle which contains everything is needed to transpile and run components.
+To be able to test your inlined components you must include the **[qute-dev.js](../dist/qute-dev-0.9.0.js)** bundle which contains everything is needed to transpile and run components.
 Do not use the **qute-dev.js** bundle in production.

-Before releasing your components it is recommended to create a **Qute Component Project** and copy your component code there (and adapting it to use import / export statemments).
+Before releasing your components it is recommended to create a **Qute Component Project** and copy your component code there (and adapting it to use import / export statements).
 Then build the component and release to npm registry if needed.

 ### Inlined Component Example